oliverjgoldstein/MolADT-Bayes-Python/README.md

 The manuscript-facing rendering layer lives in `moladt/chem/pretty.py`, and the named examples live in `moladt/examples/manuscript.py`.

-## Benchmark
+### 5. Run the default benchmark

-The default benchmark run is:
+From the workspace root:

 ```bash
 make benchmark
 ```

-It runs:
+This runs, in order:

 - the FreeSolv smoke property benchmark
 - the default QM9 dipole benchmark subset